anshmenghani/Fusion/README.md

 The model uses a TensorFlow/Keras backend with custom functions tailored to the specific regression and classification problems described above as well as overall model improvement.
 The model is tested to have a [_] percent average accuracy per round of predictions and a [_] average speed per round of predictions.

 ## Usage
-#### Once paper is finished I will start working on deployment and usage instructions for the general public
+#### Once the paper is finished I will start working on deployment and usage instructions for the general public